 With respect to real estate sales, the Group concluded the goods and services transferred in each contract constitute a single performance obligation.
 In particular, the promised goods and services in contracts for the sale of property under development mainly include design work, procurement of materials and development of the property.
-Generally, the Group is responsible for all of these goods and services and the overall management of the project.
-Although these goods and services are capable of being distinct, the Group accounts for them as a single performance obligation because they are not distinct in the context contract.
+Generally, the Group is responsible for all of these goods and services are capable of being distinct, the Group accounts for them as a single performance obligation because they are not distinct in the context contract.
 The Group uses those goods and services as inputs and provides a significant service of integrating them into a combined output.